George Soros’ foundation lays off 40% of workforce after passing control over to his son - KESQ

 By Samantha Delouya, CNN

-(CNN) — George Soros’ Open Society Foundations will lay off at least 40% of its staff less than one month after the 92-year-old handed the reigns of the multi-billion-dollar foundation to his son, Alexander Soros.
+(CNN) — George Soros’ Open Society Foundations will lay off at least 40% of its staff one month after the 92-year-old announced he handed the reins of the multi-billion-dollar foundation to his son, Alexander Soros.

 The job cuts were announced in a statement signed by Alexander Soros and the foundation’s president, Mark Malloch-Brown.
 It said the foundation would undergo “significant changes” to its operating model.